Ninjastrike/SOC-Log-Analysis/dns-threat-detection-splunk/README.md

 Suspicious DNS activity was identified, including repeated NXDOMAIN responses and beaconing patterns.
 These behaviours may indicate command-and-control (C2) communication or automated malware activity.

 The activity was detected using threshold-based detection logic and further validated through behavioural analysis of repeated queries and abnormal domain patterns.

 ---

+## 🎯 Why This Matters

+DNS traffic is often overlooked but plays a critical role in detecting malicious activity.
+Attackers commonly use DNS for command-and-control (C2) communication, data exfiltration, and maintaining persistence.

+C2 (Command-and-Control) refers to attacker-controlled infrastructure used to communicate with compromised systems and issue commands.

+Detecting anomalies such as repeated NXDOMAIN responses, beaconing behaviour, and unusual domain patterns helps identify potential threats early.

+This project demonstrates how SOC analysts can use DNS logs to uncover hidden malicious activity and support proactive threat detection.

+---